aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 This is a tremendous improvement.
 Our area under the precision-recall curve is up to 0.86.

-The confusion matrix now looks as follows:
+The confusion matrix now looks as follows: <br/>
-(Predicted values &rightarrow;)
-(Actual values &downarrow;)
+Predicted values &rightarrow; <br/>
+Actual values &downarrow; <br/>

 |   | IsFraud  | IsNotFraud  |
 |---|:--------:|:-----------:|
 | IsFraud   | 609  | 33 |
 | IsNotFraud  | 196  | 637,123  |

+What do we notice?
+We have reduced the number of false negatives, fraudulent transactions being marked as non-fraudulent when they in fact are.
+We had to sacrifice some precision to do so, meaning that we have increased the number of false positives.

 This model can be furthered fine-tuned by altering hyper parameters such as learning curve, number of trees and so forth.
 For our purposes this model will due just fine.